eclipse-quneiform/quneiform/README.md

   - Formulas
   - Code (used for code generators)
   - Strings that contain URLs, email addresses, or phone numbers
-- Strings not available for translation that possibly should be.
+- Strings not available for translation that probably should be.
-- Strings that contain extended ASCII characters that are not encoded.
-  ("Danke schön" instead of "Danke sch\U000000F6n".)<br />
-  Encoding extended ASCII characters is recommended for best portability between compilers.
-- Strings with malformed syntax (e.g., malformed HTML tags).
+- Localizable strings being concatenated at runtime.
 - Use of deprecated text macros (e.g., `wxT()` in wxWidgets, `_T()` in Win32).
 - Use of deprecated string functions (e.g., `_tcsncpy()` in Win32).
+- Suspect usage of i18n functions.
+- Strings with malformed syntax (e.g., malformed HTML tags).
 - Files that contain extended ASCII characters, but are not UTF-8 encoded.<br />
   (It is recommended that files be UTF-8 encoded for portability between compilers.)
+- Strings that contain extended ASCII characters that are not encoded.
+  ("Danke schön" instead of "Danke sch\U000000F6n".)<br />
+  Encoding extended ASCII characters is recommended for best portability between compilers.
 - UTF-8 encoded files which start with a BOM/UTF-8 signature.<br />
   It is recommended to save without the file signature for best compiler portability.
 - `printf()`-like functions being used to just format an integer to a string.<br />
   It is recommended to use `std::to_string()` to do this instead.
+- Pluralization and pronoun issues.
+- Usage of half-width characters.
+- Literal, localizable strings being used in search and comparison functions.
-- `printf()` command mismatches between source and translation strings.<br />
+- `printf()` command mismatches between source and translation strings.
-  (PO catalogs with C/C++ strings are currently supported.)
+- Accelerator mismatches between source and translation strings.
+- Number mismatches between source and translation strings.
+- Complicated strings that should have translator comments added.
 - Font issues in Windows resource files:
   - Dialogs not using "MS Shell Dlg" or "MS Shell Dlg 2."
   - Dialogs with non-standard font sizes.